 I have a voice regarding the direction of the company.

 This is one of the important questions we ask when we assess organizational engagement.
-It is also often the lowest score rated by employees on the CORE Strengths Assessment.
+It is also often the lowest score rated by employees on the CORE Strengths survey.
 We reviewed the data for the last 12 months and found that the average score for all the employees who completed this question was 5.27 out of 10.
 There is room for improvement!

 So in the spirit of asking, consider how you would answer these questions about engagement in your organization: